learnbyexample/vim_reference/vim_reference_guide.md

 * `i` ignore case for `searchpattern`
 * `I` don't ignore case for `searchpattern`

-These flags are applicable for the substitute command but not `/` or `?` searches.
+These flags are applicable for the substitute command but not the `/` or `?` searches.
 Flags can also be combined, for example:

 * `s/cat/Dog/gi` replace every occurrence of `cat` with `Dog`
     * Case is ignored, so `Cat`, `cAt`, `CAT`, etc will also be replaced